Lactalis: A Global Dairy Industry Leader

 Financial Performance

-In 2024, Lactalis achieved a significant revenue milestone of €30.3 billion, despite experiencing a 19% decline in net profits due to a substantial tax settlement in France.
+In 2024, Lactalis reached a significant revenue milestone of €30.3 billion.
+Despite this achievement, the company experienced a 19% decline in net profits due to a substantial tax settlement in France.

 Important Company Events

-• Colombian Expansion: Strategic investments in Colombia have bolstered local employment and fostered economic growth.
+• Colombian Expansion: Strategic investments have enhanced local employment and stimulated economic growth in Colombia.

-• Southern Germany Acquisition: Acquisition of BMI dairy assets strengthened Lactalis' foothold in one of Europe's key dairy regions.
+• Southern Germany Acquisition: The acquisition of BMI dairy assets bolstered Lactalis' position in a key European dairy region.

-• U.S. Market Expansion: Acquisition of General Mills' U.S. yogurt business enhanced Lactalis' operations in North America.
+• U.S. Market Expansion: Acquiring General Mills' U.S. yogurt business enhanced operations in North America.

-• Investment in Brazil: €55.3 million was invested to upgrade facilities in Paraná and Minas Gerais.
+• Investment in Brazil: Lactalis invested €55.3 million to upgrade facilities in Paraná and Minas Gerais.

-• Queijos Tavares Acquisition: On May 5, 2025, Lactalis announced the acquisition of Portugal's Queijos Tavares, expanding its cheese manufacturing capabilities.
+• Queijos Tavares Acquisition: On May 5, 2025, Lactalis expanded its cheese manufacturing capabilities by acquiring Portugal's Queijos Tavares.

-• Potential Plant Closure: Considerations to close the Cardona plant could impact around 150 jobs, sparking discussions on restructuring operations with seasonal work and wage adjustments.
+• Potential Plant Closure: Considerations to close the Cardona plant could impact around 150 jobs, leading to discussions on restructuring operations with seasonal work and wage adjustments.

 • Controversies: Allegations of questionable pricing practices in Galicia have attracted scrutiny.

-• Price Adjustments: Lactalis raised the milk price by 1.5 cents per liter, setting the new base at 42.5 cents, a move in response to improving European dairy market conditions.
+• Price Adjustments: Lactalis raised the milk price by 1.5 cents per liter, setting the new base at 42.5 cents, in response to improving European dairy market conditions.

-• Fonterra Acquisition: Lactalis has made significant progress in acquiring Fonterra's consumer brands, including Anchor and Mainland, strengthening its presence in Oceania.
+• Fonterra Acquisition: Progress in acquiring Fonterra's consumer brands, including Anchor and Mainland, strengthens its presence in Oceania.

 • Contract Violations: Lactalis faced a fine of $950,000 for contract violations, highlighting the importance of regulatory compliance.